runeape-sats/bitcoin-mcp/README.md

 ```

 ## test the server:
-You can test the python server to see if everything loads
+You can test the python server to see if it loads your btc full node.
 ```bash
 python bitcoin_mcp_server.py
 ```